enociz/old/_posts/2016-06-02-History Revision.md

 - People would interact with each other which made them agree to work together as a group to gain more resources.
 - After time these groups increased in populations to create the first civilisations.
 - These civilisations developed a new form of gaining resources called farming where instead of physically killing an animal and looking for plants, they would domesticate and grow their own using new technology.
-- After time, the Fertile Crescents resources started to become more scarce, this caused people to mice out of this region and started human migration.
+- After time, the Fertile Crescents resources started to become more scarce, this caused people to move out of this region and started human migration.
 - People migrated east or west due to similar climate and the same agriculture.
 After more civilisations were established people created new foundations of society for example religion and new technology.

 - The first agrarian civilizations developed in about **3200 BCE**.
 These early farming societies started in three areas: **Mesopotamia**; in **Egypt and Nubia (now northern Sudan)**; and in the **Indus Valley**.
 More appeared in **China** a bit later and in **Central America** and along the **Andes Mountains** of South America at about 2000 — 1000 BCE.

 **Plants first domesticated**: Lentils and Barley

-**Animals first domesticated**: cows, dogs, sheep, goat, horses, oxen etc.
+**Animals first domesticated**: cows, pig, sheep, goat, dogs, horses, oxen etc.

 **First known big city**: Uruk, located in Mesopotamia (Fertile Crescent)